Anuar Zain

-Shahrul Anuar Zain (born 15 February 1970) is a Malaysian singer and artist.
+Shahrul Anuar Zain (born 15 February 1970) is a Malaysian singer and actor.
 He has had five albums released, all of which have been named after him.
 The first album was released in 1998, consisting of 10 songs.
 His first single after a hiatus was "Bila Resah".
-The second album was released in 2002 while the third was released in 2007.
-His most recent albums came out in 2011 and 2016.
+Subsequent albums were released in 2002, 2007, 2011 and 2016.

 Personal life

 Born in Merlimau, Malacca, Anuar is the second child out of 5 siblings, one of them is his older sister, fellow artist Ziana Zain.

-Anuar is not married and has no children, making him the only person in his five siblings who is unmarried.
+Anuar is not married and has no children, making him the only person among of his five siblings who is unmarried.

 Discography

-To date, Anuar Zain has produce five studio albums which all of them bearing his name as an album title.
+To date, Anuar Zain has produced five studio albums which all of them bearing his name as an album title.